hhunterzinck/genie-bpc-quac/README.md

 - error 50 (invalid_choice_code): The selected value does not match value choices in the data dictionary.
 Please confirm selected value matches a valid choice.
 - error 51 (less_than_adjusted_target): Case count is less than adjusted target count.
 Please confirm case count and submit any retracted samples.
 - error 52 (greater_than_adjusted_target): Case count is greater than adjusted target count.
 Please confirm case count.
+- error 54 (patient_removed_not_retracted): Patient ID removed but not retracted.
+Please confirm that patient was meant to be removed and submit via retraction form.
+- error 55 (sample_removed_not_retracted): Sample ID removed but not retracted.
+Please confirm that sample was meant to be removed and submit via retraction form.
 ```

 To see an overview of warning level checks implemented in the upload report: